mrinc/F-B-Hide-Recommendations-and-Reels/README.md

 # Building package

-Run `build-package.sh` and it will compile the extensions into the `dist/packed` dir.
+Run `build.sh` and it will compile the extensions into the `dist/packed` dir.
-Requirements: Typescript, NodeJS
+Requirements: docker (v24+), docker compose (v1.29+)
+Build is handled inside a container for isolation and consistency.